Update: The contest is now over. We picked a winner on Twitter. Thanks to everyone who entered.

-Michael Buble tops the charts this week!
-Huge congrats to the band for selling 106,000 copies of their new album, and beating out Brad Paisley by 6,000 copies.
-Justin Timberlake comes in at number three selling 95,000 copies of his album - to put his total at 1.5 million.
+Michael Buble tops the charts this week after selling 195,000 copies of his new album.
+Fantasia came in at number two, selling 91k.
+And Justin Timberlake has now sold about 1,673,000 copies of his new album as he hits number three.
 More notable sales can be found below.
-Overall album sales in this past chart week totaled 5.4 million units, down 4% compared with the sum last week and down 5% compared with the comparable sales week of 2012.
-Year-to-date album sales stand at 85.1 million, down 5% compared with the same total at this point last year."
+Album sales in this past chart week "totaled 5.15 million units, down 5% compared with the sum last week and down 5% compared with the comparable sales week of 2012.
+Year to date album sales stand at 95.64 million, down 5% compared to the same total at this point last year."

 Light Years will be releasing its debut full-length record, I Won't Hold This Against You, via Paper + Plastick Records.
 Today we can exclusively bring you guys the details of the release.
 It'll come out on June 18 and feature 12 songs - two of which appeared on the band's Parking Lots EP, which also has an acoustic track and is now available for $1.
 Head to the replies for the album art and a stream of a brand-new song, "Nice To Know You."
 The record can be preordered on vinyl and digital formats now as well.